camunda/camunda-docs-manual/content/installation/database-schema.md

 Between patch levels, the structure of the database schema does not change.
 The database structure of all patch releases is backward compatible with the corresponding minor version.
 For example, the database schema of all `7.14.x` versions are backward compatible with the `7.14.0` schema.

 The one exception to this is a bug in the database schema itself.
 If you are affected by such a bug, you have the option to run a patch script.
-The following list contains all available patch scripts, information on what the fixes are related to, and a link to the corresponding [Camunda Platform Jira](https://jira.camunda.com/projects/CAM) issue:
+The following list contains all available patch scripts, information on what the fixes are related to, and a link to the corresponding [Jira](https://jira.camunda.com/projects/CAM) issue:

 <table class="table desc-table">
   <thead>